-Depleted, or deficient levels of vitamin B12 in human blood have been associated with several hair loss concerns.
+Depleted, or deficient levels of vitamin B12 in human blood have been associated with several hair loss concerns & scalp pain.

-Low levels of Total/Serum B12 presenting on a blood test report may be suggestive for some folk, of hair loss or fragile, brittle, and limp tresses.
+Low levels of Total/Serum B12 presenting on a blood test report may be suggestive for some (not all) folk, of scalp pain, hair loss, or fragile, brittle, and limp tresses.
 B12 deficiency has multiple stages of severity with anemia being the most severe.
 Levels outside of the optimal range are always a concern to Trichologists, as are all the other components that associate with B12 metabolisms, such as carbohydrates, fat, and protein intake.

 B12 is necessary for the development of healthy hair cells and for the growth phase to function to its full potential so that hair grows strong and doesn’t fall out prematurely.
 B12 also influences the regulation of the function of the sebaceous glands which are key in the maintenance of hair growth, a sebaceous gland is connected to every hair follicle.
 The hair growth cycle also relies on the production of new DNA – hair cell formation is the 2nd fasted dividing cell in humans.

-For vegans, there are sustainable boundaries to overcome to ensure sufficient intake of B12 as there’re few edible plant sources that contain B12.
+There are sustainable boundaries to overcome for vegans, to ensure sufficient intake of B12, because there’re few edible plant sources that contain B12.
 Apart from some species of seaweed, and some dark green leafy veg the only other source of B12 are fortified foods, such as Marmite and some cereals.
 Even when consumed regularly these foods won’t provide enough B12 to stop levels from depleting.

 The change from minor depletion to deficiency can occur rapidly.
 Routine blood test results can give misleading readings about B12 levels, this is because a routine B12 blood test looks at the Total Serum B12 level in the entire circulation, rather than the Active B12 level that can be used, and transported to the cells through tissues and stored in the liver.
 Stored B12 can last for approximately 2 years.
 Vegans should bear this fact in mind if having a blood test within 2 years of changing their eating habits – they may not think their levels are depleting because changes to Active B12 levels may not be shown on tests.
 Vegans really should supplement to prevent health concerns and reduce the risk of hair loss.
 Vitamin B12 is a vital nutrient!